 PhD, Mathematical Methods in Educational Research, Stanford University, 1980

 A national leader in the fields of educational statistics and evaluation, Larry V. Hedges joined the Northwestern faculty in 2005.
 He is one of eight Board of Trustees Professors at Northwestern, the university’s most distinguished academic position.
-He holds appointments in statistics, psychology, and education and social policy.
+He holds appointments in statistics, psychology, education and social policy, and medical social sciences.
 Previously, he was the Stella M. Rowley Distinguished Service Professor at the University of Chicago.
 In 2018, he was selected to receive the Yidan Prize in Education Research.

 Hedges’ research straddles many fields—in particular those of statistics, sociology, psychology, and educational policy.
 He is best known for his work to develop statistical methods for meta-analysis (a statistical analysis of the results of multiple studies that combines their findings) in the social, medical, and biological sciences.
 It is a key component of evidence-based social research.
 Examples of some his recent studies include: understanding the costs of generating systematic reviews, differences between boys and girls in mental test scores, the black-white gap in achievement test scores, and frameworks for international comparative studies on education.

-Widely published, he has authored or co-authored numerous journal articles and eight books, including the seminal Statistical Methods for Meta-Analysis (with I. Olkin, Elsevier, 1985) and The Handbook of Research Synthesis and Meta-Analysis (with H. Cooper and J. Valentine, Russell Sage, 2009).
+Widely published, he has authored or co-authored numerous journal articles and 13 books, including the seminal Statistical Methods for Meta-Analysis (with I. Olkin, Elsevier, 1985) and The Handbook of Research Synthesis and Meta-Analysis (with H. Cooper and J. Valentine, Russell Sage, 2019).

 Improving the Generalizability of Evaluation Research.
 This project, supported by grants from the National Science Foundation and the Spencer Foundation, supports a program of work on methods to formalize subjective notions of generalizability and external validity.
 This includes theoretical work on the quantification of generalizability concepts in terms of bias and variance of estimates of population average treatment effect.
 It also includes developing methods for better generalization from existing experiments, case studies of retrospective generalizability, and methods for better planning of education experiments for generalization to policy-relevant populations.